• About

 Community Council structures vary by hall, but most offer a range of officer and representative positions so residents can serve in ways that match their interests and strengths.
 Titles and responsibilities may differ slightly by community and are subject to university and Department of Residence Life guidelines.

-Your hall’s Community Manager, Graduate Hall Advisor, or current Community Council can provide a full list of available positions, specific role descriptions, eligibility requirements, and information on how and when to apply or be selected.
+Your hall’s Community Manager, Graduate Hall Director, or current Community Council can provide a full list of available positions, specific role descriptions, eligibility requirements, and information on how and when to apply or be selected.

 For residents who wish to take their involvement further, Community Council service can be a starting point for broader leadership within RHA and beyond.